 Who Do You Trust to Go With Your Child?

-Parents or guardians who are not able to go with their children to Medicaid-related visits with the doctor, dentist, or therapist must fill out a Parent Authorization Form (PDF) and send it in.
-The form identifies which adults are authorized by the parent to go with the child to Medicaid-related health visits when the parent can’t make the trip.
+Parents or guardians who are not able to go with their children on rides to Medicaid-related visits to the doctor, dentist, or therapist must fill out a Parent Authorization Form (PDF) and send it in.
+The form identifies which adults are authorized by the parent to go with the child on rides to Medicaid-related health visits when the parent can’t make the trip.
 The adult selected by the parent cannot be a provider, an employee of the provider or paid by the provider.
-If you have questions or need a form sent to you, please call the Medical Transportation Program at 1-877-633-8747 or the TMHP Contact Center at 1-800-925-9126.
-Both calls are toll-free.
+If you have questions or need a form sent to you, please call the Medical Transportation Program at 1-877-633-8747.

-Remember, if you set up a ride through the Medical Transportation Program, the adult you choose must be present when the child is picked up and dropped off.
+Remember, if you set up a ride through the Medical Transportation Program, the adult must be present when the child is picked up and dropped off.
 That person must show a photo ID to the driver and sign the driver's log.